 It is even more common in premature babies.

-Physiologic jaundice is the name for the normal type of jaundice commonly seen in healthy babies.
+Physiologic jaundice is the name for the normal type commonly seen in healthy babies.

 Pathologic jaundice is the name given when the jaundice is a risk to the baby, either because of its degree or its cause.
 Pathologic jaundice arises for many reasons, including blood incompatibilities, blood diseases, genetic syndromes, liver diseases, infections, medications, or physiologic jaundice exaggerated for some reason (such as dehydration, prematurity, or a difficult delivery).

-Two types of jaundice are related to breastfeeding.
+Two types are related to breastfeeding.
 They are called breastfeeding jaundice and breast milk jaundice.

 What are the symptoms?

 Jaundice often becomes visible on the face when the bilirubin level is about 5 mg/dL.
 It can be seen from the head down to the belly when the bilirubin is about 15 mg/dL, and all the way to the soles of the feet at about 20 mg/dL.

 Physiologic jaundice in a term baby usually first appears when a baby is two or three days old.
 It peaks by day 4 and usually does not continue below the belly.

 Pathologic jaundice either appears earlier, later, rises faster, reaches higher levels, lasts longer, or is accompanied by other symptoms (perhaps vomiting, dark urine, lethargy, too much weight loss, abnormal body temperature, etc.).
 Jaundice that first appears on day 4-6 is often caused by sepsis or a urinary tract infection.